andreagorsche/tablebooking/README.md

 * The registered user can re-login with the same credentials
 * The user can't get past the registration by entering the URL

-To test the **CRUD functionalites** of the application the follwoing test cases were looked at:
+To test the **CRUD functionalites** of the application the following test cases were looked at:
 * Users can create a booking
 * Users can list (read) their bookings - only theirs and not that of other users.
 * Users can update their booking